-Dogs who reciprocate the same with their human owners, assume them to be their parents.
+Dogs who reciprocate the same with their human owners assume them to be their parents.
 This act indicates what dogs think of humans.

 A study released in 2016 reveals that dogs can read human expressions.
 Even if that is a photograph, a dog can realize a smile, smirk, grin, or angry emotions.

-Dogs team up with humans:
+Dogs teaming up with humans